 7 Obstacles to Enterprise Agility

-I often work with divisions of Fortune 500 companies that are struggling to become agile, starting with Scrum.
+I work with divisions of large companies that are struggling to become agile, starting with Scrum.
 While each organization is in a distinct business sector using different technology and management cultures, each one shares a common pathology, a kind of “giantism.”
 This article lists common obstacles to agility in large organizations and explores the possibility that the symptoms of giantism are entirely avoidable.

 At first glance, an organization’s challenges will appear to be “too much to do” or “not enough resources” or “changing business climate.”
 Upon closer inspection, the root causes will turn out to be bad habits, unexamined reflexes and misconceptions.